 It was evident that the agency maintains a range of methods to communicate with and record the comments of service users, including through routinely speaking with service users on a daily basis and being available for discussion.
-Tenants meetings minutes were reviewed during inspection and areas for discussion included:
+Tenants meetings are held on a regular basis, along with service users having one to one discussions with senior staff as recorded in the 'what's working, what's not working' records viewed by the inspector.
+Tenants meeting minutes were reviewed during inspection, areas for discussion included:

 - events planning

+- fundraising ideas

 - maintenance matters

 - staffing updates

-- reminder on how to 'be safe, stay safe'